bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 --------

-In order to make the best use of this User Guide, it is important to have context for some high level concepts and terms.
+In order to make the best use of this User Guide, it is important to have context for some high-level concepts and terms.
 Here is a small glossary of some of the most important concepts in Bokeh.

 ----

 Application
     A Bokeh application is a recipe for generating Bokeh documents.
-Typically this is Python code run by a Bokeh server when new sessions are created.
+Typically, this is Python code run by a Bokeh server when new sessions are created.

 BokehJS